gaurishankar007/Flutter-Firebase-AwesomeNotification-RxDart/README.md

 - update(`Map<Object, Object?>` data)
     - Updates data on the document
     - Data will be merged with any existing document data
+    - Does not create new document or field

 - get([GetOptions? options])
     - Future of documentSnapshot